ilya-murzinov/ilya-murzinov.github.io/_posts/2015-03-04-algorithms-part-one.markdown

 comments: on
 ---

-I've just finished amazing course [Algorythms Part 1](https://www.coursera.org/course/algs4partI) by Robert Sedgewick from Princeton University on Coursera.
-This cource finally me quite full understanding of basic algorithms, data structures and analysis of algorithms.
+I've just finished amazing course [Algorithms Part 1](https://www.coursera.org/course/algs4partI) by Robert Sedgewick from Princeton University on Coursera.
+This course finally me quite full understanding of basic algorithms, data structures and analysis of algorithms.

 I can proudly say that I've reached highest score in every programming assignment.
 But I did not do so great in exercises.